+The code handout for this assignment is on Autolab.
 The file README.txt in the code handout goes over the contents of the handout and explains how to hand the assignment in.
 There is a FIVE (5) PENALTY-FREE HANDIN LIMIT, with the idea that for each task you can test your code, hand in, and then fix any bugs found by autolab while working on and testing the next task.
 Make sure to leave enough submissions to work on the optional Task 5, if you wish to do that.
-Every additional handin will incur a very small (0.2 point) penalty.
+Every additional handin will incur a small (5%) penalty (even if using a late day).
+Your score for this assignment will be the score of your last Autolab submission.

 Style Grading: With this assignment, we will begin to emphasize programming style more heavily.
-We will actually be looking at your code and evaluating it based on the criteria outlined at http://www.cs.cmu.edu/~rjsimmon/15122-s16/etc/styleguide. pdf.
+We will actually be looking at your code and evaluating it based on the criteria outlined at http://cs.cmu.edu/~15122/misc/styleguide.pdf.
 We will make comments on your code via Autolab, and will assign an overall passing or failing style grade.
-A failing style grade will be temporarily represented as a score of -15.
+A failing style grade will be temporarily represented as a score of -15 points.
 This -15 will be reset to 0 once you:

-- 1. fix the style issues, - 2. see any member of the course staff during office hours, and - 3. briefly discuss the style issues and how they were addressed.
+- 1. fix the style issues, - 2. see a member of the course staff during office hours within 5 days after the grades are released, and - 3. briefly discuss the style issues and how they were addressed.